reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ### Placement file

 For board assembly, especially using SMT technology, a placement file is required.
 This file is sometimes called centroid file after its file format, Insertion, Pick'n'Place, or XY file.
-This file can be generated by the software tools OrCAD and KiCad.
+This file can be generated by Cadence and KiCad.
 Many assemblers can produce them from the [Gerber files](#gerber-files), but since this takes a long time and is an error-prone process, it is recommended to provide them.

 The centroid format is a text-based file format, either as a fixed-width spreadsheet or column separation similar to a CSV.
-The file extension is often `*.txt` (OrCAD), `*.csv`, or `*.pos` (KiCad) and recommendations are given in the [IPC](https://en.wikipedia.org/wiki/IPC_(electronics))-7351B design document.
+The file extension is often `*.txt` (Cadence), `*.csv`, or `*.pos` (KiCad) and recommendations are given in the [IPC](https://en.wikipedia.org/wiki/IPC_(electronics))-7351B design document.
 A pick'n'place file contains the following columns:

 - **RefDes**: unique designator
 - **Footprint** (optional): Description of the package, e.g., `0603R`